Subtitles and Transcript

 0:12 This is a work in process, based on some comments that were made at TED two years ago about the need for the storage of vaccine.

-0:23 (Video): [On this planet, 1.6 billion people don't have access to electricity, refrigeration or stored fuels.
-This is a problem.
-It impacts: the spread of disease, the storage of food and medicine and the quality of life.
-So here's the plan: inexpensive refrigeration that doesn't use electricity, propane, gas, kerosene or consumables.
-Time for some thermodynamics.
-And the story of the Intermittent Absorption Refrigerator.
+0:23 (Video): [On this planet 1.6 billion people don't have access to electricity refrigeration or stored fuels this is a problem it impacts: the spread of disease the storage of food and medicine and the quality of life.
+So here's the plan ... inexpensive refrigeration that doesn't use electricity, propane, gas, kerosene or consumables time for some thermodynamics And the story of the Intermittent Absorption Refrigerator]

-1:22 This crazy Canadian named Powel Crosley commercialized this thing called the IcyBall in 1928, and it was a really neat idea, and I'll get to why it didn't work, but here's how it works.
+1:22 This crazy Canadian named Powel Crosley commercialized this thing called the IcyBall, in 1928.
+It was a really neat idea, and I'll get to why it didn't work, but here's how it works.
 There's two spheres and they're separated in distance.
 One has a working fluid, water and ammonia, and the other is a condenser.
 You heat up one side, the hot side.
-The ammonia evaporates and it re-condenses in the other side.
-You let it cool to room temperature, and then, as the ammonia re-evaporates and combines with the water back on the erstwhile hot side, it creates a powerful cooling effect.
-So, it was a great idea that didn't work at all.
+The ammonia evaporates and it recondenses in the other side.
+You let it cool to room temperature, and then, as the ammonia reevaporates and combines with the water back on the erstwhile hot side, it creates a powerful cooling effect.
+So it was a great idea that didn't work at all.
 They blew up.

 3:21 Thank you.